Gautier Hamel de Monchenault: Leadership positions

 From 2016 to 2020, Hamel de Monchenault served as the head of the Particle Physics Department at CEA-Irfu.

 In 2024, he was elected as the Spokesperson for the CMS collaboration, becoming the first scientist from CEA to lead one of the four major LHC experiments.
 His leadership coincides with the transition to the High Luminosity phase of the LHC, a period marked by significant upgrades to the detector and the continuation of pivotal physics analyses.

 Hamel de Monchenault will serve as CERN Director for Research and Computing for the period 2026–2030.

 Distinctions

-Gautier Hamel de Monchenault is the recipient of the Joliot-Curie Prize from the French Physical Society in 2005.
+Gautier Hamel de Monchenault is the recipient of the Prix Joliot-Curie from the French Physical Society in 2005.